 Cotton, polyester and mohair stage curtains are the most traditional flame-retardant theatre drapes on stage.
 Manufactured as luxurious front curtains, borders, legs, valances and stage backdrops, they serve a decorative purpose on stage while improving lighting and sound conditions.

-Or view all our stage curtains
+DOWNLOAD THE THEATRE EBOOK or view all our stage curtains.

 Directing sound and light is essential on stage.
 A perfect theatre experience therefor requires framing the image right, so the performance can make the biggest impact possible.